 Now that we’ve gone over some cupping benefit and what this type of therapy does, if you’ve schedule an appointment for cupping massage near me, you’re probably wondering what to expect during your session.
 Here’s a brief overview of what you can expect to happen.

-- You’ll be asked to undress and will lie down on a table, just like you would during a traditional massage.
+You’ll be asked to expose the area causing you pain and will lie down on a table, just like you would during a traditional massage.
 You can keep your undergarments on and a blanket will be provided to maintain privacy

-- The therapist will inquire about any areas of concern to determine where the cups should be applied; your lower back, shoulders, or even cupping of the optic disc, for example
+The therapist will inquire about any areas of concern to determine where the cups should be applied; your lower back pain, shoulders, or even cupping of the optic disc, for example

 Handy tips and info